 Is the current IT stack causing problems for business functions?

 What impact will business units' immediate objectives have on core IT?

 To improve business performance, what computational resources are required?

-This in-depth analysis should assist you in modernising technology.
+This in-depth analysis should assist you in modernizing technology.
 It's crucial to remember that end-to-end systematic modifications may not be the best option for everyone.
 Organizational size, vision, and attitude should all play a role in determining the level of tech enablement necessary at the core.
-On this basis, the digital modernisation plan may be compared to a simple retrofit of legacy systems' spinal cord.
+On this basis, the digital modernization plan may be compared to a simple retrofit of legacy systems' spinal cord.